We're all in this together

 In one year alone our capital expenditure on Australian infrastructure created or supported 46,000 jobs.

-Industry SuperFunds’ primary purpose is to prudently manage and grow the retirement savings of 5 million Australians, and this includes supporting those members in financial distress that need our help now.
+Industry SuperFunds’ primary purpose is to prudently manage and grow the retirement savings of nearly 5 million Australians, and this includes supporting those members in financial distress that need our help now.

 Your super will help rebuild the economy and jobs